TritonDataCenter/rfd/rfd/0113/README.md

 - If easier, we will error on incremental images for the first pass.
 The intent is to properly fully support incremental images for this milestone.
-- A new `triton image copy-from-dc ...` command.
+- new `triton image copy-from-dc ...` command.
-- a new CloudAPI CopyImageFromDc, which accepts an image UUID and a source DC name.
+- new CloudAPI CopyImageFromDc, which accepts an image UUID and a source DC name.
 The DC names match those from CloudAPI ListDatacenters.
 - CloudAPI calls IMGAPI ImportDcImage.
 IMGAPI looks for a local image with that UUID, and depending on `image.state`: